 How can I download the Cerebrum mobile application on an Android phone?

 Cerebrum is initially only available for iOS devices, not Android.
-However, an Android version will be released in 2022.
+However, an Android version will be released in the near future.

 Can anyone hack into my Cerebrum sensors?